LGVProd/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 <li>Added C program that copies a string</li>
 <li>Added C program that compares two strings</li>
 <li>Added C program that reverses the contents of an array of integers</li>
+<li>Added C program that changes all lowercase letters of a string to uppercase</li>

 </ol>